How does the PAR sensor work?

 The main idea of a PAR sensor is photoelectric sensing.
 In this process, light exposure causes photons to interact with the sensor’s photodiode.
 This interaction generates electron-hole pairs, resulting in a current within the photodiode.
 The level of current matches the strength of the incoming light.
 This allows us to measure light intensity by looking at the current size.

 In a PAR sensor, a filter protects the photodiode.
 This filter lets only visible light pass through.
-This ensures the sensor responds only to this light range.
-When photosynthetically active radiation, or PAR, hits the sensor, it creates a current signal.
+This ensures the sensor responds only to this light spectral range.
+When measurement of photosynthetically photon flux density ppfd measurements active radiation, or PAR, hits the sensor, it creates a current signal.
 This signal shows the PAR intensity, and you can record and process it.

 Ultimately, the sensor provides an electrical signal indicative of the PAR value.
 This value measures light intensity in the 400-700 nanometer range.
 This range includes the light that plants use for photosynthesis.
 The output does not directly relate to a plant’s photosynthesis rate or growth condition.
 It only measures light intensity.
 Factors like temperature and humidity also influence plant growth.
 Thus, researchers should integrate PAR sensor metrics with other parameters and models for comprehensive analysis and interpretation.